-On Thursday, October 13th, we launched ‘The People’s Environment Narrative,’ a comprehensive document highlighting the contributions by stakeholders to [email protected] & Stockholm+50
+On Thursday, October 13th, we held a launch event to introduce ‘The People’s Environment Narrative,’ a comprehensive document highlighting the contributions by stakeholders to [email protected] & Stockholm+50

 Listen to our podcast episode with Isis Alvarez and Jan-Gustav Strandenaes.
 Got your interest?
 Head over to iTunes or Spotify for the entire series.